ppau/ppau-graphics/README.md

 * the name of the "disclosure entity" (e.g. "Pirate Party Australia")
 * the name of the person authorising it (generally the current Secretary; first initial and last name suffice)

-"Basic" requirements for PPAU comms apply generally to non-printed material such as :
+"Basic" requirements for PPAU communications apply generally to non-printed material such as :

 * the *town or city* of the disclosure entity, or else the town or city of the authorising person